hemantbuchade/eCommerce_database_analysis_using_MySQL/README.md

 7. Product Level Website Analysis: Analyzed which products generated the most attention when displayed on the multi-product page by studying the conversion funnel of every product.
 Analyzed the impact of new products on website conversion rate.

 8. Cross-selling Products: Analyzed which products customers are most likely to purchase together and thus offer smart product recommendations.
-Understood impact of cross-selling on conversion rates and revenue.
+Understood impact of cross-selling on conversion rates and revenue

 9. Product refund Analysis: Studied the refund rates according to products, to determine if the supplier is providing quality materials.
 The refund rate for cheaper products is less compared to costlier products.